Bosch GDR18V Review

 It also took over a minute to drive a ½"x3" lag bolt to the full depth — in a properly predrilled hole, of course — and almost 30 seconds to remove it.
-This pales in comparison to the top-tier tools, which could set this screw in 15 seconds or less and remove it in 5.
+This pales in comparison to the best impact drivers, which could set this screw in 15 seconds or less and remove it in 5.

 The GDR18V did a little better in our torque test but not by much.
 We found its performance very inconsistent in our tightening and loosening tests with a ¾" nut, earning it some disappointing scores.
 It maxed out tightening the nuts to 115-foot pounds and took some time to break them loose if we only tightened them to 100-foot pounds.
 Other models could reliably crack them loose from 300-foot pounds and tighten them just as much.

 While most of our observations regarding this impact were fairly negative, we found a few things that we liked about this product.
 The Bosch provides a decent amount of light if you are working in a dark area.
 It's bright and doesn't cast a shadow across where the bit is, but we were a little bummed that the light won't turn on unless the chuck is actually rotating.

 The tool is also more compact, only measuring 152 mm from front to back.
 It also has an integrated bit holder at the back of the battery for the included double-sided Phillips bit, a belt clip, and an included wrist strap.
 This impact doesn't have different fastening modes and lacks a quick-insert bit holder.